 Carmen Boullosa (born in Mexico City in 1954) is one of Mexico’s leading novelists, poets, and playwrights.
 She has published fifteen novels, the most recent of which are El complot de los románticos, Las paredes hablan, and La virgen y el violin, all with Editorial Siruela in Madrid.
 Her second novel, Antes, won the renowned Xavier Villaurrutia Prize for Best Mexican Novel.
+In 2019, Forbes Mexico named her one of their 100 Mexican Creatives.
 Her works in English translation include They’re Cows, We’re Pigs; Leaving Tabasco; and Cleopatra Dismounts, all published by Grove Press, and Jump of the Manta Ray, with illustrations by Philip Hughes, published by The Old Press.
 Her novels have also been translated into Italian, Dutch, German, French, Portuguese, Chinese, and Russian.

 Now Available from Deep Vellum Publishing:

 Three narrators from different historical eras are each engaged in preserving history in Carmen Boullosa’s Heavens on Earth.
 As her narrators sense and interact with each other over time and space, Boullosa challenges the primacy of recorded history and asserts literature and language’s power to transcend the barriers of time and space in vivid, urgent prose.